Warlencourt British Cemetery

-Warlencourt British Cemetery is a Commonwealth War Graves Commission burial ground for military personnel who died on the Western Front during the First World War.
+Warlencourt British Cemetery is a burial ground for military personnel who died on the Western Front during the First World War.
 It is located in the Pas de Calais region of France.
-Established in 1919 to consolidate several smaller cemeteries, it was designed by Sir Edward Lutyens and is administered by the Commonwealth War Graves Commission.
-There are 3,450 soldiers interred, over which 1,823 are unidentified.
+Established in 1919 to consolidate several smaller cemeteries, it was designed by Sir Edward Lutyens and is administered by the Commonwealth War Graves Commission (CWGC).
+There are 3,450 soldiers interred, of whom 1,823 are unidentified.
 There are also memorials to 55 soldiers whose graves are unknown.
 The majority of the soldiers who have been identified are British, with smaller numbers of Australians, South Africans, New Zealanders, and Canadians.

 History

-The village of Warlencourt, in the commune of Warlencourt-Eaucourt, is southeast of Bapaume and the area saw extensive fighting at various stages from late 1916 to early 1918, during the Battle of the Somme, the Spring Offensive, and the Hundred Days Offensive.
+The village of Warlencourt, in the commune of Warlencourt-Eaucourt, is southeast of Bapaume.
+The area saw extensive fighting at various stages from late 1916 to early 1918, during the Battle of the Somme, the Spring Offensive, and the Hundred Days Offensive.

 Foundation

 The cemetery was established in late 1919 to receive the remains from other, smaller, cemeteries in the area as they were consolidated here.
 The consolidated cemeteries included the Hexham Road Cemetery, in Le Sars, which contained men who died during the period November 1916 to October 1917.